 Common Reasons for Over Trading

 I’m guilty as charged of this one.
-Personally, I find that if I’ve been staring at the screen for a while I get tired, lazy and bored.
-Worse yet, if there are no prime setups, I’ll end up trading sub-prime setups and place trades that I normally wouldn’t.
-Basically, I’m just trading for the sake of trading.
+If I’ve been staring at the screen for a while, I get tired, lazy, and bored.
+Worse yet, if there are no prime setups, I’ll end up trading sub-prime setups and place trades I normally wouldn’t.
+I’m just trading for the sake of trading.

 Am I at Risk of Over Trading?